rackerlabs/support-how-to/content/cloud-servers/general-package-installation-guidelines.md

 type: article
 created_date: '2011-03-16'
 created_by: Rackspace Support
-last_modified_date: '2013-01-11'
+last_modified_date: '2016-06-23'
-last_modified_by: Jered Heeschen
+last_modified_by: Stephanie Fillmon
 product: Cloud Servers
 product_url: cloud-servers
 ---

 Throughout Rackspace How-To, we present many articles detailing how to install and configure various Linux software packages and utilities.
-By taking a closer look at the articles across multiple Linux distributions, you might notice something interesting -- the procedure for installing a package is very similar even between different distros!
+By taking a closer look at the articles across multiple Linux distributions, you might notice something interesting -- the procedure for installing a package is very similar even between different distros.
 For this reason, we will not always provide separate instructions for each distribution.
 The purpose of this article is to aid you in making the adaptations needed to apply a given set of instructions to your Cloud Server.

-### Package Managers and Repositories
+### Package managers and repositories

 Package management is an important concept for a novice Linux user to understand.
 Unlike Windows-based operating systems, in which software